HugoHasenbein/redmine_attribute_quickies/README.md

 # redmine_attribute_quickies
 Plugin for Redmine.
 With only one click set arbitrary combinations of issue attributes, custom fields and time entries, add comments to journals and add attachments

+### Use case

+Manager wants to grant an application-for-leave to staff member.
+Manager clicks on preconfigured Attribute-Quicky in issue context menu and on just one click sets
+  - sets status to "granted",
+  - sets "assigned to" the last author (the requesting staff member),
+  - leaves comment in issue: "have a nice vacation!",
+  - adds an image of a beach scene

+Support staff receives a phone call and provides support.
+After providing support on the phone support staff member clicks on preconfigured Attribute-Quicky in issue context menu and on just one click
+  - sets time log to 1/4 hour for technical support
+  - leaves comment in issue "technical support for software installation"

+Jon Doe wants to return the issue to the last author and clicks a preconfigured Attribute-Quicky in issue context menu

 ### Install

 1. go to plugins folder